Encrypting Data With AES GCM in Rust Using Openssl

 Just like the previous post, we will not get into the details and the

-itself, we will use the rust APIs for it from openssl
+implementation of GCM itself, we will use the rust APIs for it from openssl

 library.